AIR Think Tank

 AIR Think Tank Ideas

-The AIR Think Tank presented four ideas at the 2018 AIR Symposium.
+The 2019 AIR Think Tank worked on the following ideas that will be presented at the AIR Symposium.

 AIR Think Tank Members